peteroupc/MailLib/api/com.upokecenter.text.NormalizerInput.md

- SPECIAL INDIRECT OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THE DATA FILES OR SOFTWARE.</p> <p>Except as contained in this notice, the name of a copyright holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in these Data Files or Software without prior written authorization of the copyright holder.</p>
+ SPECIAL INDIRECT OR CONSEQUENTIAL DAMAGES, OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THE DATA FILES OR SOFTWARE.
+ </p> <p>Except as contained in this notice, the name of a copyright
+ holder shall not be used in advertising or otherwise to promote the sale, use or other dealings in these Data Files or Software without prior written authorization of the copyright holder. </p>

 ## Methods

 * `NormalizerInput​(com.upokecenter.text.ICharacterInput input) NormalizerInput`<br>
- Initializes a new instance of the NormalizerInput class using Normalization Form C.
+ Initializes a new instance of the NormalizerInput class.
 * `NormalizerInput​(com.upokecenter.text.ICharacterInput stream,
                Normalization form) NormalizerInput`<br>
  Initializes a new instance of the NormalizerInput class.
-* `NormalizerInput​(String str) NormalizerInput`<br>
+* `NormalizerInput​(java.lang.String str) NormalizerInput`<br>
- Initializes a new instance of the NormalizerInput class using Normalization Form C.
+ Initializes a new instance of the NormalizerInput class.
-* `NormalizerInput​(String str,
+* `NormalizerInput​(java.lang.String str,
                int index,
                int length,
                Normalization form) NormalizerInput`<br>
  Initializes a new instance of the NormalizerInput class.
-* `NormalizerInput​(String str,
+* `NormalizerInput​(java.lang.String str,
                Normalization form) NormalizerInput`<br>
  Initializes a new instance of the NormalizerInput class.
 * `static boolean IsNormalized​(com.upokecenter.text.ICharacterInput chars,
             Normalization form)`<br>
  Determines whether the text provided by a character input is normalized.
-* `static boolean IsNormalized​(String str,
+* `static boolean IsNormalized​(java.lang.String str,
             Normalization form)`<br>
  Determines whether the given string is in the given Unicode normalization form.
-* `static String Normalize​(String str,
+* `static java.lang.String Normalize​(java.lang.String str,
          Normalization form)`<br>
  Converts a string to the given Unicode normalization form.
 * `int Read​(int[] chars,